thepolarbear0818/blog/pages/docs/faq.md

 ### Why is Session Restore not working?

 Session restore will not work unless you preserve your browsing history.
 However, LibreWolf deletes history on shutdown by default.
-If you want to make use of session restore, set your browser to not delete history, via settings or [overrides](/docs/settings/#preserve-browsing-and-download-history).
+If you want to use session restore, set your browser to not delete history, via settings or [overrides](/docs/settings/#preserve-browsing-and-download-history).

-<a name="storage-permissions"></a>

 ### How do I stay logged into specific websites?